zfs-old-crap/linkytime/docs/DeveloperGuide.md

 1. Test case: `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`
    Prerequisites:
       1. There is no other meetings with the exact same fields.
-      2. There is one module in the module list.
+      2. There is one module in the module list.<br>
    Expected: Meeting is added.

 2. Incorrect commands:
    1. Duplicate meeting
       Prerequisite: